Tax Filing Overview

 - Type of U.S. tax reporting documents to be received and filed

 If you are employed in the United States, your employer will send you a statement of earnings, called a Form W-2, by the end of January that details your income and any taxes withheld during the previous year.
 If you receive benefits of a tax treaty for employment, scholarship or fellowship income, you will receive a Form 1042-S by mid-March that details your income and treaty benefits.
 You will need these documents to complete your tax forms.
 Be sure to keep copies of all your tax documents.
-When you are leaving Harvard, be sure that the University Financial Services Office has your correct mailing address so that you will receive the necessary tax documents if you received funding from Harvard.
+When you are leaving Harvard, be sure that the Harvard Office of the Controller has your correct mailing address so that you will receive the necessary tax documents if you received funding from Harvard.

-Federal tax forms are due to the Internal Revenue Service (IRS) by April 18, 2017.
-Massachusetts state tax forms (if necessary) are due to the Department of Revenue by April 18, 2017.
-Please note that if you had no U.S. based income you have until June 15, 2017 to file your forms.
-If you were not in the United States at all during 2016 you do not need to complete any tax forms at this time.
+Federal tax forms are due to the Internal Revenue Service (IRS) by April 18, 2023.
+Massachusetts state tax forms (if necessary) are due to the Department of Revenue by April 18, 2023.
+Please note that if you had no U.S.-based income you have until June 15, 2023 to file your forms.
+If you were not in the United States at all during 2022 you do not need to complete any tax forms at this time.